mattlichti/kiva-funding/README.md

 The model converts the categorical features into boolean dummy variables, and tokenizes, lemmatizes, and performs TF-IDF on the text.
 I used a random forest model which I had to tune quite a bit to avoid overfitting.
 The classes were unbalanced with a much higher number of funded loans than expired loans, so I heavily weighted the expired loans in order to increase recall of expired loans at the expense of precision.
 I also tried logistic regression and SVM but they have not performed quite as well.
 The model can output a confusion matrix and a list of feature importances which could be used as recommendations on how to improve their odds of getting their loans funded.

-The plots.py file is used to make plots of some of the important features.
+The plots.py file is used to make plots of some of the feture importances in the random forest model, as well as plot the expiration rate based on a variety of features and the expiration rate over time.

 ##Results: